Syntax

 ALL_CAP_INITIAL (SJK) |

-| Full | Full (default when not specified) (shujuku) |
+| Full pinyin | FULL (default mode when no option is specified) (shujuku) |

-Cap (ShuJuKu) First_Cap (Shujuku) |
+CAP (ShuJuKu) FIRST_CAP (Shujuku) |

-All_Cap (SHUJUKU) |
+ALL_CAP (SHUJUKU) |

 Purpose

-This function is used to convert Chinese text to pinyin.
+This function converts Chinese text to pinyin.

-It accepts a Chinese string as input and returns a string containing the corresponding pinyin.
+The function accepts a Chinese string as input and returns a string containing the corresponding pinyin.

 Examples